 Ask someone who regularly works from home and they’ll tell you kicking about in pyjama bottoms for the day quickly loses its appeal.
 You might be able to see your bed from where you’re working, but that doesn’t mean you should be dressed for it.

-And while we appreciate a three-piece suit will probably feel ridiculous in the confines of your own home (though, if it works for you we’re not judging), we’re firm believers that dressing to distinguish work-you from home-you will put you in the right mindset for a productive day.
+And while we appreciate a three-piece suit will probably feel ridiculous in the confines of your own home (though, if it works for you, go for it), we’re firm believers that dressing to distinguish work-you from home-you will put you in the right mindset for a productive day.

 So, when you get up in the morning to work from home, don’t just get dressed.
 Dress up for the day.
 A little effort will do a lot for your state of mind.